hkwu/ghastly/docs/README.md

 Literal parameters will take the value of the input verbatim.
 You can define literals by appending an ellipsis (`...`) to the parameter name.

 ```
-myLiteralParam... : I am a literal.
+literalParam... : I am a literal.
 ```

 When the user calls this command, the literal argument takes the value of everything after the command name.
 For instance,